 Q. I paid for care, but I don’t see it on my bill.
 Why?

 A. Services and related payments may take up to 125 days to appear on your bill.
 If recent charges or payments don’t show up on your current bill, you’ll see them on a future bill.
 In most cases, our claims are processed on average within 45 days.

-Q. What’s the difference between a bill and my Summary of Accumulation (SOA)?
+Q. What’s the difference between a bill and my Explanation of Benefits (EOB)?

-A. Your SOA isn’t a bill.
-It’s a list of the charges for services that have been credited toward your deductible and out-of-pocket maximum during the calendar year.
+A. Your EOB isn’t a bill.
+It's a summary that shows the services you received, how much they cost, and how much your health plan paid.
+Use it to keep track of your expenses, your deductible, and your out-of-pocket maximum.
 That way, you can see how close you are to reaching those limits.
-It may take a few months for services to show up on your SOA.
+It may take about 30 days for services to show up on your EOB.

 Q. If I’m out of my home area and need emergency care, will this be covered?

 A. Yes.
 Emergency care is covered outside your usual service area.
 You’ll pay a deductible payment or, if you’ve met your deductible, a copay or coinsurance for emergency services.
 See your Evidence of Coverage for details.

 Q. Where can I get more information about my health plan?